 They also argued that, under the second prong, although images of the students were captured on the video, the video itself did not “directly” relate to any individual student.
 Courts that had considered this question previously split on the question, but several recognized that FERPA is simply not meant to apply to records, such as the videotape in question, which were recorded to maintain the physical security and safety of the school building, and which do not pertain to the educational performance of the students captured on the video.

 In reviewing the issues on appeal, the Pennsylvania Supreme Court, although internally divided on several issues, affirmed the determination of the Commonwealth Court, although on grounds not relied upon by the Commonwealth Court.
-Specifically, the Supreme Court determined that the School District failed to meet its burden to prove that disclosure of the video would result in a loss of federal funding, and thus did no establish that he video was exempt in the RTK Law.
+Specifically, the Supreme Court determined that the School District failed to meet its burden to prove that disclosure of the video would result in a loss of federal funding, and thus did not establish that the video was exempt in the RTK Law.
 This argument had been highlighted by the media parties in their brief.

 The Court went on to conclude that video records and photographs from which students personally identifiable information could be identified are directly related to student and can only be released with consent, by judicial or order, of if personally identifiable information is removed.
 In this case, that means that the students’ images, if identifiable, must be redacted or blurred.